ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 #### Running Bundler Programatically

-Bundler is a gem like any other, so we can require it inside our script and execute its `require` method to make it loads all the paths into the `$LOAD_PATH` array when we want to:
+Bundler is a gem like any other, so we can require it inside our script and execute its `require` method to make it load all the paths into the `$LOAD_PATH` array when we want to:

 ```ruby
 # irb